jessebuckmann/sample_preparation_module/projects/CavendishTorsionBalance_by_Geert_and_Jillis/Arduino Controll/README.md

 - S will turn the turningtable from the neutral position to one of the measurement positions
 - E will turn the turningtable from one of the measurement positions to the neutral position
 - L or R will turn the turningtable from one to the other measurement position
-- l and r will turn the turningtable slightly in the same direction as L and R respectively
+- l or r will turn the turningtable slightly in the same direction as L and R respectively